-The present note summarizes the key findings and policy messages stemming from the Global Environment Outlook (GEO-6) assessments conducted for the six United Nations Environment Programme regions (Africa, Asia and the Pacific, Europe, Latin America and the Caribbean, North America and West Asia), pursuant to resolution 1/4 adopted by the United Nations Environment Assembly at its first session.
+The present note summarizes the key findings and policy messages stemming from the Global Environment Outlook (GEO-6) assessments conducted for the six United Nations Environment Programme regions (Africa, Asia and the Pacific, Europe, Latin America and the Caribbean, North America and West Asia), pursuant to resolution 1/4 of the first session of the United Nations Environment Assembly.

-Each GEO-6 regional assessment includes a review of regional priorities, the state of the environment in the region and the main trends that will affect the region's environment in the future, as well as an analysis of the actions needed for the region to achieve a more sustainable future.
+Each GEO-6 regional assessment includes a review of regional priorities, the state of the environment in the region, the main trends that will affect the region's environment in the future and an analysis of the actions needed for the region to achieve a more sustainable future.
 The findings will provide key inputs for the global GEO-6 assessment and for relevant regional and national forums and processes.

-The summaries of the GEO-6 regional assessments were endorsed at a series of regional meetings convened in March and April 2016 with members of the GEO-6 High-level Intergovernmental and Stakeholder Advisory Group.
+The summaries of the GEO-6 regional assessments were endorsed at a series of regional meetings convened in March and April 2016 with members of the GEO-6 High level Intergovernmental and Stakeholder Advisory Group (HLG).